gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 Then, we call the function normally, instantiating the call operator with the correctly deduced arguments.
 This may produce an incorrect result or unwanted compilation slowdown.
 Using `auto&&` or sending prvalues + `auto`  will prevent the double instantiation.

 We are also requiring all deduced parameters are at the end of the argument list.
 This may be a limitation in some cases.

-## Reflecting Other Functions

-In all the example above we reflected the call  operator of lambda and function pointers.
-However, everything there is also applicable to other member function than `operator()`.
-Just replace `&T::opreator()` by `&T::funcName` and you can reflect specific member functions.

-## Don't Reinvent The Wheel!

-This looks all beautiful, but it can be quite hard to create and maintain it by yourself.
-This is why boost ship a complete implementation of function traits.
-I found it actually amazing how much information can be reflected in function types.
-If you're interested, check out [Boost.CallableTraits](https://github.com/boostorg/callable_traits)!

 # Conclusion